 Barcelona Yoga Conference

-Open to people from all ages and backgrounds with or without previous experience in yoga.
-Barcelona Yoga Conference is an uplifting open hearted gathering with world leading Yoga teachers and musical artists creating a platform for you to learn, experience, discover and transform.
+“The BYC is a Yogic Celebration open to people of all ages and backgrounds with or without previous experience in yoga.
+An uplifting open-hearted gathering with world-leading Yoga teachersand musical artists creating a platform for you to learn, experience, discover and transform.”

 August 15-20, 2018 – Pravets Resort, Bulgaria